netsirkdmb/WebDevelopment/assignment1/bio.md

 Hi, my name is Kristen Dhuse.
-I live in Renton, WA with my husband and daughter and our two cats.
+I live in Renton, WA with my husband, daughter, and our two cats.
 I have
 lived in western Washington my whole life.
 I enjoy the proximity to the mountains as well as to the water.
 My original degree is in Mechanical Engineering from the University of Washington.
 I really like Legos.
 I enjoy skiing and road biking, although I don't get to do them as much as I would like to anymore.